Your Holiday Essentials

 Background

 The French region of Provence takes its name from the Latin Provincia.
 The Romans established their first territory north of the Alps in 125 BC.
 Officially it was the provincia of Gallia Narbonensis, but it became known as just the Province, hence Provence.
 From here Julius Caesar conquered the rest of Gaul (58-52 BC).
 Several colonies of veterans from the Roman legions were founded, including Arles and Nimes.
-The locals rapidly adopted Roman culture, and were seen as more civilised than those living in northern, or 'long-haired' Gaul.
-The Province produced famous writers, including the orator Favorinus, and possibly the great Latin historian Tacitus, as well as many Roman Senators and the emperors Antoninus Pius (138 – 161 CE) and Carus (282 – 283 CE).
+The locals rapidly adopted Roman culture and were seen as more civilised than those living in northern, or 'long-haired' Gaul.
+The Province produced famous writers, including the orator Favorinus, and possibly the great Latin historian Tacitus, as well as many Roman Senators and the emperors Antoninus Pius (138 – 161 AD) and Carus (282 – 283 AD).
 The towns of this peaceful and wealthy province flourished and have left us some of the most spectacular and evocative archaeological remains in the whole empire.

 Highlights